 How do I know if a dental implant is right for me?

-Your dentist will complete a comprehensive examination of your teeth and gums including a complete medical history, x-rays and dental impressions.
+Your dentist will complete an examination of your teeth and gums including a complete medical history, x-rays and dental impressions.

 After careful assessment, your dentist can determine if dental implants are the right option for your specific case.